Practice

 All of this is information.
 The speed with which attention escapes inward examination is diagnostic: it tells you how unfamiliar this territory is, how little you have been here, how strongly the habituated outward orientation resists being redirected.

 The practice is simply to return.
 The thought arises and carries you out: return.
 The narration starts: return.
 The blankness comes: stay with it.
 Keep returning.
+Not perfectly.
+Not without distraction.
+Just keep returning.

 In the hesychast tradition, inner attention is not separated from prayer.
 The turning inward is, itself, a form of prayer — or at least, it becomes prayer when it is directed toward God rather than merely toward the self as object of fascination.
+The Jesus Prayer serves, among other things, as the vehicle for this inward turn.
+Repeating the prayer while turning attention inward, the practitioner is simultaneously recalling the nous from its scattered outward operation and directing it toward Christ.
+The two moves — in and toward — are not separate.

 The fruit of consistent inner attention, over time, is a kind of transparency to oneself.
-Not the anxious transparency of constant self-criticism, but the peaceful transparency of someone who has looked long enough and honestly enough that they no longer need to pretend — either to themselves or to God.
+Not the anxious transparency of constant self-criticism, but the peaceful transparency of someone who has looked long enough and honestly enough that they no longer need to pretend — to themselves or to God.

 Begin today, for a minute.
 Turn inward.
 Look honestly at what you find.
 Do not flee from it.
 Offer it to the God who already knows it and loves you anyway.
+That offering is prayer.

 For Lay Practitioners